plausible/docs/docs/troubleshoot-integration.md

 ### Plausible script is on your site but still seeing the green blinking dot and no stats?

+* Please ensure that the script you use is exactly the same script as listed in your website settings.
+You can find your JavaScript snippet by [logging into your Plausible account](https://plausible.io/sites).
+Here you'll find the list of sites you've added to Plausible.
+Hover over your site name and click on the "**Settings**" icon on the right hand side of the domain name you'd like to get the snippet for.
+Then scroll down to the "**Javascript snippet**" section on the following page.

 * Are you using a Content Security Policy?
 Do not forget to add our domain specifically to your CSP.

 * Running on localhost?
 Our script automatically disables itself when running on localhost as the majority of people don't want those stats to be counted.